 This project was mostly a failure due to medical complications harming the volunteers.

 In 1990, Freedom Force conducted a covert raid against a Mexican drug-trafficking compound.

 The unpalatable job was to recover a captured Senator Kelly.
-Despite the opposition of creepy drugs lord Señor Muerte and his power-armoured henchmen, the mission was a success.
+Despite the opposition of creepy drugs lord Señor Muerte (no relation) and his power-armoured henchmen, the mission was a success.

 … under different names